 The gardens of the Palais-Royal are like French people’s minds: at first glance they’re symmetrical, rational, organized… Cartesian.
-The palace itself is very homogeneous, like in Places des Vosges (check the Place des Vosges article) Everything looks in order.
+The constructions are very homogeneous, like in Places des Vosges.
+Everything looks in order.
 But after a while, you’ll notice a hint of anarchy, disorder, a laid back atmosphere, and sometimes even a big confusion!

 I prefer the central pond, mostly for its great chairs (check the reclining chairs article).
 But the flowered areas with benches are also nice and quieter.
 Sometimes, exhibitions of contemporary sculptures are displayed in the gardens, adding a touch of anachronism in this once royal residency.